rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![Each rank taking one task from the top of a queue]({{ page.root }}{% link files/queue.png %})

-In an MPI code, the queue approach requires the ranks to communicate what they are doing to all the other ranks, resulting in some communication overhead (but neglible compared to overall task time).
+In an MPI code, the queue approach requires the ranks to communicate what they are doing to all the other ranks, resulting in some communication overhead (but negligible compared to overall task time).

 #### Manager / Worker Method

 The manager / worker approach is a more flexible version of the queue method.
 We hire a manager to distribute tasks to the workers.
-The manager can run some complicated logic to decide wich tasks to give to a worker.
+The manager can run some complicated logic to decide which tasks to give to a worker.
-The manager can also perform any serial parts of the program like generating random number or dividing up the big database.
-The manage can become one of workers after finishing managerial work.
+The manager can also perform any serial parts of the program like generating random numbers or dividing up the big database.
+The manager can become one of the workers after finishing managerial work.

 ![A manager rank controlling the queue]({{ page.root }}{% link files/manager.png %})

-In an MPI implementation, main function will usually contain an `if` statement that determines whether the rank is the manager or a worker.
+In an MPI implementation, the main function will usually contain an `if` statement that determines whether the rank is the manager or a worker.
 The manager can execute a completely different code from the workers, or the manager can execute the same partial code as the workers once the managerial part of the code is done.
 It depends whether the managerial load takes a lot of time to finish or not.
 Idling is a waste in parallel computing!

-Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if adminstrative work needs a lot of information (as we can observe in real life).
+Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if administrative work needs a lot of information (as we can observe in real life).
 This can happen if the manager needs to send smaller databases (divided from one big database) to the worker ranks.
 This is a waste of resources and is not a suitable solution for an EP problem.
 Instead, it's better to have a parallel file system so that each worker rank can access the necessary part of the big database independently.